papa-whisky/connect-x/README.md

   4. Refinements.
     * Check if column is full before attempting to add another token.
     * Add timer for turn, including markup to show time left.
-5. Integrate User Options.
-  *
-6. Presentation/styling.
+5. Presentation/styling.
-  *
+  * Create overall layout, seperate options screen and game board screen that can be switched between.